netmod-wg/schedule-yang/draft-ma-netmod-schedule-yang.md

    This document defines a common schedule YANG module which is designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.
-This model is designed with the intent to be reusable in other scheduling contexts.
-In particular, the groupings can be reused by other modules.

-   The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.
+   This document uses the YANG terminology defined in Section 3 of {{!RFC7950}}.

 ## Editorial Note (To be removed by RFC Editor)